keithb32/hoos-health-tracker/README.md

 ## Credits

-HoosHealthTracker is a team project that is still being developed by Keith Butler, Ayma Khwaja, Jade Heilemann, and Pragnya Pandrate.
+HoosHealthTracker is a team project that was developed by Keith Butler, Ayma Khwaja, Jade Heilemann, and Pragnya Pandrate in Spring 2022.
+It is no longer being maintained; therefore, certain features may be deprecated.

 ## License